John Murtha: Elections

-In 2006, Murtha's Republican challenger was Diana Irey, a county commissioner from Washington County, the heart of Mascara's former district.
+In 2006, his Republican challenger was Diana Irey, a county commissioner from Washington County, Pennsylvania, the heart of Mascara's former district.
 Irey attacked Murtha for his criticism of the Iraq war.
 Even though Irey was Murtha's strongest Republican opponent in decades, she polled well behind Murtha throughout the campaign.
 A poll by the Pittsburgh Tribune-Review on October 12, 2006, showed Murtha with a commanding lead over Irey, 57%–30%.
 In the November election, Murtha won 61%–39%.